 Inauguration events for President Jonathan D. Green were held Oct.
 19 and 20, 2017.
-The campus community came together with alumni and friends, delegates from higher education institutions, business and civic leaders, and other invited guests.
-We look forward to celebrating together this milestone occasion in Susquehanna’s history!
+The campus community came together with alumni and friends, delegates from higher education institutions, business and civic leaders and other invited guests.

 On Sept.
 1, 1858, at the laying of the cornerstone of the Missionary Institute, now Selinsgrove Hall, Joseph Casey, Esq. provided remarks that included this quote: